NolanKoblischke/SpectraFM_NeurIPS_FM4Science/readme.md

   - `PyTorch`
   - `scikit-learn`
   - `astroNN`
-- See `requirements.txt` for a complete list of dependencies.
+- See `enviornment.yml` for a complete list of dependencies.
 - **Other Dependencies:**
   - Access to APOGEE spectra data files for data preparation.
   - A GPU.